89453728/Miscelaneous/README.md

         Some  python tools

 ### csvreader
-   > read csv files and return as objects array
+   > read csv files and return as "object array"
    > arguments: file_name (string) , lines (int)
    > * file_name: the name of the file to extract
    > the data